-A 15-20min video lesson from either Joel McKerrow or Sabrina Lloyd: These are the main teaching components of the course where your instructors will teach you directly from their wealth of knowledge and experience as writers and performers.
+A 15-20min video lesson from Joel McKerrow and Sabrina Lloyd: These are the main teaching components of the course where your instructors will teach you directly from their wealth of knowledge and experience as writers and performers.

 Creative Homework: This will be your chance to take each days teaching and make it a reality through different writing and creative assignments that your instructors will be assigning you each weekday.
 This is where the rubber hits the road.

 A Reflective Worksheet: These daily worksheets are downloadable fill-in forms to help you better reflect, plan your stories and organise your creative work.
 These are for completing in your own time.